Back to Blog

 3. Exchange Rate Risk — Financial loss from currency fluctuations between transfer initiation and settlement.

-4. Regulatory & Compliance Risk - Exposure to unlicensed providers, sanctions violations, or jurisdictions with weak consumer protection.
+4. Regulatory and Compliance Risk — Exposure to unlicensed providers, sanctions violations, or jurisdictions with weak consumer protection.

-5. Operational Risk - Transfer delays, failures, errors in recipient details, or provider technical outages.
+5. Operational Risk — Transfer delays, errors in recipient details, or provider technical outages.

-6. Counterparty Risk - Provider insolvency, bankruptcy, or inability to complete the transfer.
+6. Counterparty Risk — Provider insolvency or inability to complete the transfer.

 7. Identity Theft Risk — Personal and financial data stolen during the transfer process and used for further fraud.

 Money transfer fraud occurs when criminals deceive victims into sending funds internationally through social engineering, impersonation, or fake platforms.
-Because most international transfers are irreversible and cross jurisdictional boundaries, victims rarely recover their money, making wire transfers the preferred payment method for scammers worldwide.
+Because most international transfers are irreversible and cross jurisdictional boundaries, victims rarely recover their money.
+This is why fraud protection for international money transfers starts with recognizing how scams are structured before you send a single dollar.

-Fraud schemes targeting international transfers range from crude mass-email scams to highly sophisticated business email compromises that fool trained financial professionals.
-What unites them is the exploitation of the same structural vulnerability: once an international wire transfer is completed, the sender has almost no mechanism to claw the funds back.
-The sections below cover the most prevalent and damaging fraud types.
+Fraud schemes range from crude mass-email scams to highly sophisticated business email compromises that fool trained financial professionals.
+What unites them is one shared vulnerability: once an international wire is completed, the sender has almost no mechanism to recover funds.

 Advance Fee and 419 Scams

-Advance fee fraud occurs when a victim is promised a large sum of money, such as an inheritance, lottery winnings, or business deal, but must first pay upfront "fees," "taxes," or "processing charges" via international wire transfer.
-Once the money is sent, the promised payout never materializes and the fees are unrecoverable.
-The "419" designation comes from Section 419 of the Nigerian Criminal Code, which addresses this type of fraud.
+Advance fee fraud occurs when a victim is promised a large sum of money but must first pay upfront "fees," "taxes," or "processing charges" via international wire transfer.
+The promised payout never materializes.
+The "419" designation comes from Section 419 of the Nigerian Criminal Code, which addresses this fraud type.

-Three red flags are universal across these schemes: the contact is unsolicited and unexpected, there is intense pressure around urgency and secrecy, and the victim is asked to send money before receiving anything in return.
+Three red flags are universal: the contact is unsolicited, there is pressure around urgency and secrecy, and the victim must send money before receiving anything in return.

 Romance and Relationship Scams

-Romance scams follow a predictable lifecycle that unfolds over weeks or months, making them among the most emotionally and financially devastating fraud types.
+Romance scams unfold over weeks or months, making them among the most emotionally and financially devastating fraud types.

 Business Email Compromise (BEC)

 Business email compromise occurs when criminals compromise or spoof business email accounts to redirect legitimate international wire payments to fraudster-controlled accounts.
-FBI IC3 data shows BEC losses exceed $2.7 billion annually, making it the highest-dollar-value cybercrime category.
+FBI IC3 data shows BEC losses exceed $2.7 billion annually, making it the highest-dollar-value cybercrime category and one of the most serious common security risks in international money transfers and wire fraud today.

-Four essential prevention measures for businesses: verify any payment detail changes by phone using a number you already have on file (never a number provided in the suspicious email), implement dual-authorization requirements for all wire transfers above a defined threshold, train employees regularly on BEC red flags and social engineering tactics, and deploy email authentication protocols including DMARC, DKIM, and SPF.
+Four essential prevention steps: verify any payment detail changes by phone using a number already on file (never a number in the suspicious email), implement dual-authorization for all wire transfers above a defined threshold, train employees on BEC red flags regularly, and deploy email authentication protocols including DMARC, DKIM, and SPF.

 Impersonation and Government Agency Scams

-Scammers impersonate trusted entities, including the IRS, immigration authorities, police departments, utility companies, or even family members, and demand immediate payment via international wire transfer or prepaid cards.
-Caller ID spoofing technology makes these calls appear to come from legitimate phone numbers.
+Scammers impersonate trusted entities including the IRS, immigration authorities, police departments, or even family members, and demand immediate payment via international wire transfer or prepaid cards.
+Caller ID spoofing technology makes these calls appear legitimate.

-The universal rule is simple: no legitimate government agency or law enforcement body ever demands payment via wire transfer or gift cards.
-If you receive such a demand, hang up and contact the agency directly through their official published phone number.
+The universal rule: no legitimate government agency ever demands payment via wire transfer or gift cards.
+If you receive such a demand, hang up and contact the agency directly through their official published number.

 Money Mule Recruitment

-A money mule is a person who transfers illegally obtained money on behalf of criminals, often unknowingly recruited through fake job offers, online relationships, or social media schemes.
-Acting as a money mule is a federal crime, even if the mule is unaware of the funds' criminal origin.
+A money mule is a person who transfers illegally obtained money on behalf of criminals, often without realizing it.
+Acting as a money mule is a federal crime regardless of awareness.

-Recruitment tactics follow common patterns.
-Work-from-home job offers advertise "payment processing" or "financial agent" positions that involve receiving international transfers into a personal bank account and forwarding them, minus a commission, to another account.
-Other recruitment methods include online relationships where a new romantic interest asks the victim to handle money on their behalf, or social media ads promising easy income for minimal work.
+Recruitment tactics include work-from-home job offers advertising "payment processing" positions that involve receiving international transfers and forwarding them minus a commission, online relationships where someone asks the victim to handle money on their behalf, and social media ads promising easy income.

 Phishing, Smishing, and Social Engineering Attacks